 Get exclusive member benefits & effect social change.
 Join Today

-Anaphylaxis, which is a life-threatening condition if you don’t get medical treatment, can develop if you are severely allergic and are stung by an insect.
-An allergy to insect venom can develop at any time in a person’s life.
+Anaphylaxis is a life-threatening condition that can develop if you’re stung by an insect to which you’re severely allergic.
+You will need immediate medical treatment, either self-administered or in a healthcare setting.
+An allergy to insect venom can develop at any time in your life.
 It’s more common in men than in women, and more common in adults than in children.

-During a skin test, your doctor will clean the area (either on the arm or back) with an alcohol wipe.
-Then your doctor will use extracted venom from the insect to which you may be allergic and place it the area and cover it.
+During a skin test, your doctor will clean an area of skin on your arm or back with an alcohol wipe.
+Then your doctor will place extracted venom from the insect in question on your skin and cover it.
 The test usually takes 15 minutes.
-If there is redness, irritation, or swelling, you may be allergic.
+If the following reactions occur, you may be allergic:

 Your doctor may also test you for other kinds of insect sting allergies.
-Because a person can have severe reactions to this test, your doctor will probably have you wait for up to 30 minutes after the test to be sure you don’t have a severe or anaphylactic reaction.
+Because you can have severe reactions to this test, your doctor will probably have you wait for up to 30 minutes after the test to be sure you don’t have a severe or anaphylactic reaction.

 If the results are inconclusive, you doctor may perform another skin test by placing the insect venom under the top layer of your skin.
 If you do have a skin test, make sure to talk to your doctor about any skin conditions you may have.
 The skin test may not work well if you have eczema.
 Your doctor may also ask you to refrain from taking any antihistamines or allergy medication 48 hours before the test.

 During this test, your doctor will take a small sample of your blood.
-The sample is then sent to a lab to analyze the IgE antibodies in your blood.
+They will send the sample to a lab to analyze the IgE antibodies in your blood.
 If you have high levels of IgE, you may be allergic to a particular insect’s venom.
 It can take a few days to get the results from this kind of test.
-It’s also somewhat safer than the skin test because there is not a risk of having an allergic reaction.
-If you have had an X-ray or taken radioactive dyes within 7 days of this test, the results may not be valid.
+It’s also somewhat safer than the skin test because there’s no risk of having an allergic reaction.
+If you’ve had an X-ray or taken radioactive dyes within seven days of this test, the results may not be valid.

 If the results of your skin or blood test come back negative, you are not allergic to the insect sting.
 If the test results are positive, you are allergic to the insect sting and should work closely with your doctor on prevention and treatment.
 Your doctor will make a diagnosis based on your test results, medical history, and symptoms.
 They may want to give you other tests to rule out any other possible conditions.